bogeeee/proxy-facades/class-trackers/readme.md

-Read/change-trackers for certain special class instances
+Read/change-trackers for certain special class instances.
+They are listed in index.ts#classTrackingConfigurations